This web page contains the logs of three excursions with S/Y Thetis originating from the island of Samos:

 Along the way, while under sail, we encountered a school of small dolphins.
 They were very playful and frolicked for a while with Thetis’ wake before disappearing into the blue sea.

 We arrived in Livadhi tou Geranou (Λιβάδι του Γερανού) [37° 20.7' N 26° 35.3' E], Patmos (Πάτμος) at 1410.
 We anchored in 6 m depth with 35 m of chain.
 It was very gusty and cool in the cockpit under the tent.
 I had to open the spray hood to shield us from the cold wind.
 I lunched the dinghy and snorkeled to the anchor.
 It was nicely buried under the sand.

 There were 2 charter boats here, a British catamaran yawl, and an Italian motor sailer.
 We spent the afternoon resting and reading.
-I am reading Dorothy Dunnett’s Pawn in Frankincense, the fourth of her Lymond Chronicles.
+I was reading Dorothy Dunnett’s Pawn in Frankincense, the fourth of her Lymond Chronicles.

 Later in the afternoon we went ashore and walked up and down the beach.
 After we returned to Thetis we had an ouzo and then an early dinner with food we had brought from Kalami: yiouvarlakia (γιουβαρλάκια - meatballs with an egg & lemon sauce) together with rice.
 This we accompanied with a red Amethystos wine.
 We went to bed early and slept soundly.